mvaganov/thinkwithtools/curriculum.md

 </ul></details>
 <details><summary>Compare your work to AI-generated code</summary><ul>
 <li> <i>(2 min)</i> Ask each student to "imagine what is the simplest HTML webpage you can make."
 Have them describe their expectation to a peer.
-<li> <i>(2 min)</i> Have each student prompt an LLM "What's the simplest HTML webpage you can make?"
-How was it different from expectations?
+<li> <i>(2 min)</i> Have each student prompt an LLM "<code>What's the simplest HTML webpage you can make?</code>" How was it different from expectations?
 <li> <i>(2 min)</i> Ask an LLM to list the basic HTML tags used for formatting, with an example of synta using each tag, and expected output.
 </ul></details>
 <details><summary>Discuss AI Output: What did you get?</summary><ul>
 <li> <i>(10 min)</i> Discuss: Did it explain it's thinking?
 Did the LLM output more HTML syntax than you expected?
 Or less?
 <li> <i>(5-40 min)</i> Try a different LLM and see if the results are different.
-Here are the best LLMs as of the writing of this document: <a href="https://chatgpt.com/">ChatGPT</a>, <a href="https://claude.ai/">Claude</a>, <a href="https://deepseek.ai/">Deepseek</a>, <a href="https://gemini.google.com/">Gemini</a>, <a href="https://grok.com/">Grok</a>.
+Here are the best LLMs as of the writing of this document: <a href="https://chatgpt.com/">ChatGPT</a>, <a href="https://claude.ai/">Claude</a> (age 18+), <a href="https://deepseek.ai/">Deepseek</a> (age 18+), <a href="https://gemini.google.com/">Gemini</a>, <a href="https://grok.com/">Grok</a>.
 Encourage students to try each one at some point during the class.
 Because of the rate of change in the AI industry, expect this list of recommended LLMs to change during the class.
 Be prepared to research a better list before class starts.
+As a baseline, ChatGPT is likely to be the best option, since OpenAI is an AI product focused company, and as of October 2025, it is an outlier in how extremely well funded it is, with clear plans to develop robust infrastructure to support its popularity.
 <li> <i>(2 min)</i> Using a chat program or LMS that the entire class has access to, have each student cut-and-paste their favorite sentence generated by an LLM from today's exercises.
 </ul></details>
 <details><summary><b>Assignment:</b> About Me Page</summary><ul>
-<li> Write your name in a simple webpage.
-Add personal information about yourself that you want people to know.
+<li> Write your pseudonym (fake name) in a simple webpage.
+Add personal information about yourself that you want people to know (but not sensitive identity information).
 Consider what you think is important to you, and what is important for other people to know about you.
 <li> Use at least 3 different tags (for example: <code>h1</code> for a title, <code>b</code> to make important text bold, <code>img</code> to include an image you think is important).
 <li> When you were writing the HTML code, did you imagine what the output would look like? did the output come out like you expected?
 <li> Paste your HTML code into an LLM and ask it to make changes to it.
 For example "take this webpage and make it look like a modern blog post".
 Look at the HTML output.